paulMery/moov-node/docs/output/_index.md

 Moov uses the [Got](https://github.com/sindresorhus/got) HTTP client library.
-If you need to access or customize the request-response pipeline, then provide customized options or an instance in the as an optional second parameter.
+If you need to access or customize the request-response pipeline, then provide customized options or an instance in the `gotOptionsOrInstance` parameter.

 **Examples**